 A market-sizing exercise conducted for Eventbrite in 2016 found that the fan event sector was responsible for US$600 million in sales and a total economic footprint in the billions.
 For many cities, a con numbers among the largest and most significant cultural events they will host all year.
 Yet, despite their obvious importance as both intermediaries for media industries and sites for building communities of creators and fans, the convention sector has been relatively neglected by policymakers, cultural planners, arts councils, and researchers.

-Over the project’s four-year span, we conducted a series of research activities on the place of comic cons, comic art festivals, and related fandom events in North America.
+Over the project’s four-year span, we conducted a series of research activities on the place of comic cons, comic art festivals, and related fandom events in North America, including a cultural mapping survey.
 We want to understand convention organizing as a social, cultural, and industrial practice.

 Woo, Benjamin.
 Ottawa Geek Market Attendee Survey 2019: Results.
 Comic Cons Research Project, 2019.